 I left the dry goods on the floor in my reusable bag, bright red and emblazoned with the NC State logo.
-I haphazardly filled the cabinet that serves as my pantry after my initial apocalypse grocery run a week earlier.
-For that trip, I crafted a meticulous list which included a mix of fresh food and non-perishables.
+I’d haphazardly filled the cabinet that serves as my pantry after my initial apocalypse grocery run a week earlier.
+For that trip, I crafted a meticulous list that included a mix of fresh food and non-perishables.
 I didn’t want to appear overly concerned to the people peeking into my grocery cart, who would hopefully assume that I was cooking for a family of five and not just myself.
 I also wanted to be prepared.
 After trip number two, there was nowhere to put my three liters of chicken broth.

 New York apartments are not made for doomsday-prepper-style hoarding.

 As a writer, I am generally more interested in observing the world around me, particularly in a time of crisis, than what food one should have on hand in said crisis.
 How does one plan meals for herself when the world feels like it’s careening towards a reality out of a Suzanne Collins novel?
 It seems like a time for barebones meals—unseasoned rice and beans, or flavorless nutrition cubes.